kleberrangel/tigerlinux.github.io/recipes/misc/redmine-with-gitolite/RECIPE-redmine-with-gitolite.md

 * In the plugin "global" TAB, the path must be set to: /var/www/redmine/tmp/redmine_git_hosting/
 * In the plugin "hooks" TAB, the URL must be set to: http://localhost:3000/redmine.
 Apply the change, and click on "install hooks".
 * In the plugin "config test" TAB, ensure all is in the green.
-If not, you miss a step.
+If not, you probably missed a step.

 Logout and restart thin (again):